ICAEW.com works better with JavaScript enabled.

 • Notify ICAEW.
 Your guide to maintaining your firm’s record.

-• If you do not have an ICAEW practising certificate or it has lapsed, you must immediately apply for an ICAEW practising certificate.
+• Although you do not need an ICAEW practicing certificate to act as an alternate, if you begin to act as a principal in a firm, you would be required to have one, therefore, if, at that point, you do not have an ICAEW practising certificate or it has lapsed, you must immediately apply for an ICAEW practising certificate.
 If you are also a member of another professional body you would also need to discuss any practising requirements with them.

 • Check the PII’s policy renewal date and secure the continuance of the sole principal’s PII policy during any period of incapacity.
 In the event of the sole principal’s death, you must discuss the matter with their next of kin and check the sole principal’s PII to ensure that the policy will cover your conduct of the practice.
 You should also consider discussing arranging run-off cover with the next of kin.
 We would also recommend you inform your own insurance provider that you are acting as an alternate.